 Earn Harvard degree credit in the summer

-Most courses count toward your degree if taken for credit after matriculating at Harvard College.
-There are exceptions.
-For example, online courses, including web conference courses, do not count for degree credit nor do courses offered in the the three-week format.
+Most summer courses count toward your degree if taken for credit after matriculating at Harvard College.
+There are some exceptions.
+Online courses, including web conference courses, do not count for degree credit nor do courses offered in the the three-week format.
 Follow these guidelines, review the list of course exceptions, and read information in Harvard College Academic Credit to help you select courses to apply toward your degree.

 To ensure you will earn credit:

-- Register for Harvard Summer School courses held in Cambridge or one of our study abroad programs.
+- Register for Harvard Summer School courses that are taught on-campus or apply to one of our study abroad programs.

-- Do not register for courses offered online only or via live web conference, or in the three-week format.
+- Do not take courses offered online only, via live web conference, or in the three-week format.

-- See the Harvard College Academic Credit for instructions for the following:
+- See Harvard College Academic Credit for instructions for the following:

 - Newly admitted freshmen